cdelker/ziafont/docs/glyphs.rst

 At a lower level, Ziafont can also draw individual glyphs.
 The glyph for a string character can be obtained from :py:meth:`ziafont.font.Font.glyph`.
-Like str2svg, this method returns an object with methods for returning SVG as a string or as an SVG XML element.
+Similar to :py:meth:`ziafont.font.Text`, this method returns a Glyph object with methods for returning SVG as a string or as an SVG XML element.

 .. jupyter-execute::